shroodledoodlePT/shroodledoodlePT/README.md

 - I don't like being sat on or covered up; it's not a touch trigger (though it's really not that hard to respect those?) but it's just a personal comfort thing!
 - In many cases, I will hide things on my DNI list, especially those who try to interact with me!

-DNI (Do Not Interact):
+PONYTOWN DNI (Do Not Interact):
-- Bigots of any kind (Homophobes, transphobes, aphobes, ableists, fakeclaimers, racists, fatphobes, et cetera)
+- Bigots of any kind (Homophobes, transphobes, TERFs, aphobes, ableists, fakeclaimers, racists, fatphobes, et cetera)
-- Proshippers, 'anti-harassment' (while still harassing people themselves), and profiction
+- Proshippers, 'anti-harassment' (while still harassing people themselves), and profiction; this includes dead dove stuff.
+I'm sorry, I just don't want to interact.
 - Radqueers, _especially_ pro-paraphile radqueers
 - People who are weird to systems!
 It's none of your business!
+I'm not a system myself, but I know many people who are and it's literally none of your business?
+This includes if you go to 'fake disorder cringe' subreddits.
+- People who go out of their way to harass people, especially other websites.
+It's really weird and uncomfortable to spend all of your time doing that.
+- Other general basic DNI criteria!